arimah/condict/packages/server/README.md

 > `getContextValue(sessionId?: string | typeof LocalSession | null, requestId?: string): Promise<Context>`

 Gets a GraphQL execution context value.
-This value required when executing GraphQL operations.
+This value is required when executing GraphQL operations.
 The [`executeLocalOperation()`](#executelocaloperation) function calls this method internally.

 The `sessionId` parameter is used for mutation authentication.
 It takes one of the following values: